 Insurance Terms Glossary

 Insurance language is complicated.
-To help guide you through your claim, we´ve compiled a handy list of definitions for terms you may run across in the process.
+To help guide you through your claim, our public adjusters have compiled a handy list of definitions for terms you may run across in the process.

 An unexpected event, often with harmful consequences.
 (See also occurrence.)